Women's Center Awards

 This award is given to UofL graduate students for travel or other professional development needs apart from tuition or books.
 It is named in honor of M. Celeste Nichols--student, scholar, mentor, and professor.
 She was the first African American to receive a Ph.D. from UofL’s English Department.
 Dr. Nichols taught African- American literature and basic writing at UofL, Kentucky State University and at Bellarmine University before her death in 1996 at age 45.
 Winners are chosen according to how well their intended use of the award supports the mission of the Women’s Center and Dr. Nichols’ legacy.
 This award is given with generous support from the Commission on Diversity and Racial Equality (CODRE).

-The winners will be invited to attend the Women’s Center Empowerment Luncheon on November 12, 2019 to receive recognition.
+The winners will be invited to attend a special program to receive recognition.

 U of L Graduate students are invited to apply for an award - up to $500 – that will support academic and professional enrichment beyond normal graduate program expenses.
 The award will be given in November at the U of L Women’s Center Empowerment Luncheon.
 Examples of activities eligible for funding include: